aws-samples/aws-gamelift-sample/deployment/deployment.md

 ### Lambda -- Game Result Processing
 - Name: **game-sqs-process**
 - Runtime: Python 2.7
-- Role: grant Full Access to SQS and DynamoDB
+- Role: Basic Lambda Execution role, grant Full Access to SQS and DynamoDB
 - Advanced Settings
   - Memory: 128
   - Timeout: 1 min
 - Triggers: CloudWatch Events rate 1 minute
-- Edit code [GameResultProcessing.py](../Lambda/GameResultProcessing.py) and upload it as a deployment package
+- Edit code [GameResultProcessing.py](../Lambda/GameResultProcessing.py) and save it
   -	Replace *region_name* and *queue_url* in the code with your AWS region and SQS endpoint url.
-  -	For your information: [here](http://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html) is how to create a deployment package for Lambda (python).

 ### Lambda -- Scoring (DynamoDB streams to Redis)
 - Name: **game-rank-update**
 - Runtime: Python 2.7
-- Role: grant Full Access to DynamoDB, VPC, and DynamoDB Streams
+- Role: Basic Lambda Execution role, grant Full Access to DynamoDB, VPC, and DynamoDB Streams
 - Advanced Settings
   - Memory: 192
   - Timeout: 1 min
   - VPC: same with ElastiCache’s
   - Security Group: same with ElastiCache’s
 - Triggers: DynamoDB Streams from *GomokuPlayerInfo*
-- Edit code [Scoring.py](../Lambda/Scoring.py) and upload it
+- Edit code [Scoring.py](../Lambda/Scoring.py) and upload it as a deployment package
   - Replace Redis *host* in the code with your ElastiCache cluster endpoint.
+  -	For your information: [here](http://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html) is how to create a deployment package for Lambda (python).

 ### Lambda -- GetRanking
 - Name: **game-rank-reader**
 - Runtime: Python 2.7
-- Role: grant Full Access to VPC
+- Role: Basic Lambda Execution role, grant Full Access to VPC
 - Advanced Settings
   - Memory: 128
   - Timeout: 1 min
   - VPC: same with ElastiCache’s
   - Security Group: same with ElastiCache’s
-- Edit code [GetRank.py](../Lambda/GetRank.py) and upload it
+- Edit code [GetRank.py](../Lambda/GetRank.py) and upload it as a deployment package
   - Replace Redis *host* in the code with your ElastiCache cluster endpoint.